The Ultimate Guide to Video Prospecting in Sales

 - What parts they skipped.

-This kind of data would not be available from a phone or video call.
+You can’t get this kind of data from an email or phone call!
 It allows the SDR to pinpoint the exact areas of interest - or alternatively, the content their prospects don’t care about.

 “People are more aware of security these days.
 If I send someone a link, especially if it’s a cold prospect, then they may not trust it enough to click through and watch.”